The Strobist Corner: Attention Pocketwizard Flex TT5 Users

 The fact that Pocketwizard have a new TTL enabled unit is old news.
 The Flex TT5 and Flex TT1 have been shipping for almost a year now.

-In the beginning the Flex units were having some hard time dealing with radio interference coming from some of the Canon flashes.
-This interference comin from the Canon flashes had impact both on distance and reliability of the TTX units.
+In the beginning, the Flex units had a hard time dealing with radio interference from some of the Canon flashes.
+This interference impacted both the distance and reliability of the TTX units.

 The good news: Pocketwizard made a 580 radio-frequency-blocking-beer-holder for the delinquent Canon flashes.
 They go by the code name AC5 (I can only guess that it stands for Allocation Control, or Algorithmic Collision.
 Go figure).